MercuryHunter/BusinessOpticsTask/README.md

 # BusinessOpticsTask

+A simple webserver to see your system stats on a nice web page.

 To run the program you require **Flask** to be installed for *python3*

 Navigate to the **src** folder and run **webserver.py**